M3str3/xchg-rax-rax/readme.md

 # Whats means "xchg rax, rax"?
 The phrase **"xchg rax, rax"** refers to an assembly instruction that exchanges the value of the `rax` register with itself.
 In practice, this operation does absolutely nothing, as the value remains unchanged.

-This instruction is often used humorously to symbolize a "no-op" (no operation) or as a placeholder in low-level programming.
-The title of the book plays on this irony, reflecting the deep yet playful nature of assembly language exploration.
+This instruction is used humorously to symbolize a no-op.
+The title of the book plays on this irony.

 # In progress
 I didnt finished the book yet... :(